CraftAcademyLabs/ca_course/slow_food/setting_up_rspec.md

 Not so bad, ey?

 Alright, we need to add some of the libraries/gems we want to use in our `spec_helper`.
-Modify your file to include:
+Modify your file to include the settings below.

 !FILENAME spec/spec_helper.rb
 ```ruby
 ENV['RACK_ENV'] = 'test'